fox0/sweetie_doc_wiki/message-types.md

      # Robot weight distributon between legs.
      #  * name --- the name of the chain.
-     #  * support --- leg support coefficient for each leg.
+     #  * support --- leg support coefficients.
 Support coefficient is the ratio of
      # the weight corresponding to the leg to the total weight of robot.
      #
      # All arrays sould have the same size.